OrnithopterX/Ornithopter-Crank-Designer/README.md

 •Staggered Crank

-•"Perfect" Staggered Crank
+•"Perfect" Staggered Crank*

+•Duel Crank

+More to come...

-While in theory, the same as the Staggered Crank profile.
+*While in theory, the same as the Staggered Crank profile.
 Only the desired wing amplitude can be used as a input leaving the calculator to find the best dihedral and anhedral, resulting in the lowest possible offset between the wings.
 [Thanks to Nathan Chronister for the idea]

-•Duel Crank

-More to come...

 # Design Workflow

+The are three segments in the calculator:

+•The first is inputs

+•The second is place holders, (unless you are planning on developing or debugging, there is no need the worry about this part...)

+•And lastly is outputs.

 # Advanced Workflow

+To be added soon...

 # To Do

+Upload the spreadsheet.